fastlane/docs/docs/codesigning/troubleshooting.md

 ## Common Issues

-Check out [common-issues.md](common-issues.md) for the most common code signing issues and how you can solve them.
+Check out [Common code signing issues](common-issues.md) for the most common code signing issues and how you can solve them.